AndreVepreve/samples/05_core_model_zoo_handout.md

 ---

 ## Random Forests

+**Definition.** An ensemble of decision trees trained on bootstrapped samples with random feature sub‑sampling; predictions are averaged to reduce variance.

+**Purpose.** Strong, out‑of‑the‑box baseline for tabular data with mixed feature types; robust to scaling and outliers with minimal tuning.

 **When**: robust, strong default on tabular data; good first non‑linear model.
 **Scale**: no scaling required; handles mixed feature types.